Reading Goals: How to Set & Crush Them (+ Ideas!)

 • Keep a stack of books on your nightstand (so they’re easily within reach, and you see them every day)

 Remember: it’s perfectly okay to DNF (“did not finish”) a book!
 If you’re not feeling it, set it aside for later – or just stop reading it for good.
-There are too many great books out there to waste time on one you don’t find interesting or engaging.

 Good luck setting (and reaching) your reading goals, and happy reading!